joelklabo/blog/posts/setting-up-nip-57-support.md

 ```

-This is the note your Zapper (in my case [cln-nostr-zapper]) sends to relays.
+This is the note your Zapper (in my case [cln-nostr-zapper]) sends to relays (signed by you this time).
 The relays that the person sending the zap cares about are embedded in the zap request note so you can send the event to those to ensure they will see it.

 After you send the note, if your client supports it, you will see the zap in a notification or on the event itself.